inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 .. image:: /static/training/socialisation/073_tsunami.*
    :align: center

-..
-Note:: The InaSAFE functionality for Tsunami and floods are very similar, however due to the force of the tsunami waves, the maximum depth of the water that would affect people and infrastructure is shallower.
+.. note:: The InaSAFE functionality for Tsunami and floods are very similar, however due to the force of the tsunami waves, the maximum depth of the water that would affect people and infrastructure is shallower.

-46. Confirm that |project_name| window has the following: boxes.
+46. Confirm that |project_name| window has the following boxes.

 * A tsunami in Maumere (Mw 8.1)
 * people